hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ~> **Note:** When `network_data_plane` is set to `cilium`, one of either `network_plugin_mode = "overlay"` or `pod_subnet_id` must be specified.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/CiliumDataplanePreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/azure-cni-powered-by-cilium) for more information.

 * `network_plugin_mode` - (Optional) Specifies the network plugin mode used for building the Kubernetes network.
 Possible value is `overlay`.

 ~> **Note:** When `network_plugin_mode` is set to `overlay`, the `network_plugin` field can only be set to `azure`.
 When upgrading from Azure CNI without overlay, `pod_subnet_id` must be specified.